 Safeguarding Children and Young People

-Appointment to these posts will be subject to the following pre-employment checks: health, identity, relevant work qualifications, right to work in the UK, professional registration (for qualified teaching staff), Disclosure and Barring Service (DBS) check, references and a Childcare Disqualification and Disqualification by Association Declaration (where applicable).
+Appointment to these posts will be subject to the following pre-employment checks: health, identity, relevant work qualifications, right to work in the UK, professional registration (for qualified teaching staff), Disclosure and Barring Service (DBS) check, references, online search and a Childcare Disqualification and Disqualification by Association Declaration (where applicable).
 A start date for successful applicants will not be confirmed until clearance from all the above checks has been obtained.
 Please note that the DBS check will reveal all convictions, reprimands, cautions and bindovers even if considered spent within the Rehabilitation of Offenders Act.
 There is a DBS Code of Practice which governs this process.
 A copy of the Code of Practice is available at https://www.gov.uk/government/publications/dbs-code-of-practice